Digital Dictionary of Buddhism

 A special dimension of the dictionaries is their usage of XML attributes to accredit contributors for their work at the level entry segments (XML "nodes") rather than only at the level of full entries.
 Being an ongoing digital project, entries and nodes of the work can be revised and expanded by their original authors, and supplemented by the contributions of others.
 Also, being a digital compilation, it is full-text searchable, and entries are hyperlinked.

 Editorial privileges are limited to accredited specialists in the field of Buddhist Studies, in order to avoid inaccuracies and various sectarian distortions.

-Very unusually for an online dictionary, a username and password is required for all access; causal users are still required log in as "guest".
+Very unusually for an online dictionary, a username and password is required for all access; casual users are still required log in as "guest".
 Guest users of the dictionary are restricted to ten searches per day.
 This is a major limitation on the usefulness of the dictionary for those who have no way to earn access by contributing entries.